Distance: 23.5-mile loop

 Occidental is an amazing cycling resource.
 Six roads head out of this little town, and each one of them is some degree of wonderful for riders.
 All 6 figure in a Bestrides route in one way or another.
-This route focuses on the roads to the north of town.
+This route focuses on the roads to the northwest of town.
 It and Bittner Rd. (which is in our Coleman Valley Rd. ride) are the only ones with thrilling descents.

 This ride comes with some caveats.
 The Bohemian Highway can be unpleasantly, dangerously trafficky.
 About a quarter of the miles on our loop have a bad case of Sonoma County Disease (i.e. have rough surfaces).
 And one leg of the loop is downright not fun to ride.
 But the other three quarters of the miles are glass, for all of those three quarters the scenery is as good as the area gets (which is, gorgeous), and if we deal with BH’s traffic issues it’s a descent to be remembered.

 See the Occidental Loop ride notes for info on the town of Occidental itself.

 The Bohemian Highway also goes south out of Occidental briefly and dead-ends at Freestone, and it’s a pleasant enough few miles, but we’re interested in the northern leg, from Occidental to Monte Rio, 6.3 mi of delicious descending to the Russian River.
 It’s never steep (2-5%), which sounds boring, but it isn’t—it serpentines sweetly, the pavement is glass, and you can really attack the hill, pedaling vigorously and carving the sweeping turns at 25+ mph.
 The scenery is the usual Occidental-area redwood gorgeousness.
 It’s really very nice.